artespankov/aws/SLS/aws-node-rest-api-with-dynamodb/README.md

 <!--
-title: 'AWS Serverless REST API example in NodeJS'
+title: 'AWS SLS STACK REST API example in NodeJS'
 description: 'This example demonstrates how to setup a RESTful Web Service allowing you to create, list, get, update and delete Todos.
 DynamoDB is used to store the data.'
 layout: Doc
 framework: v1